Severson-Group/eMach/docs/source/getting_started/tutorials/rectangle_example/index.rst

 This is the first tutorial so the only requirement is:

 #.
-All required Python packages are installed on system
+All required Python packages are installed on system.
+(See :doc:`Pre-requisites <../../pre_reqs>`)

 Step 1: Create new repository
 ------------------------------------------

 First a personal repository for this tutorial will be created.
+This repository will hold all the user written code developed in these tutorials.
 Open a new empty folder and input the following code into git-bash to initialize the repository.

 .. code-block::